Neymar uses social media to respond to rape allegation

 RIO DE JANEIRO (AP) - Soccer star Neymar has responded to a woman’s allegation he raped her in Paris by issuing social media posts meant to show the accuser sent friendly messages following the alleged attack.

-The Paris Saint-Germain star arrived by helicopter Sunday at the ground where Brazil’s national team is training for the Copa America tournament that starts June 14, but made no comment to the news media.
-Police agents from the cyber-crimes unit visited the training ground and the team’s communications department confirmed they were looking into the video Neymar had posted in response to the allegations.
+The Paris Saint-Germain star arrived by helicopter Sunday in Teresopolis, Brazil, where he joined the national team in training for the Copa America tournament that starts June 14 in Brazil, but he made no comment to the news media.
+Police agents from the cyber-crimes unit visited the training ground and the police communications department confirmed they were looking into the video Neymar had posted in response to the allegations.

 According to a Brazilian police report obtained Saturday by The Associated Press, the Brazilian woman, who was not identified, told officers the incident took place May 15 at 8:20 p.m. at the Sofitel Paris Arc De Triomphe hotel.
 The woman went to police in Sao Paulo on Friday.